kushaltirumala/WaldoInSky/README.md

 ## License

-We are making our algorithm available under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+We are making our code available under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.